krabelize/zscaler-sentinel-phishing-attack/README.md

 **Example:**

 Let's say your organization is a target for a mass or targeted phishing campaign.
 This means multiple users can receive phishing mail.
 The picture below is an example malicious phishing e-mail.
 The "review recent activity" button does not direct you to a Microsoft page but to a malicious website through bit.ly URL shortening services.
-In this case, Microsoft M365 does not flag or quarantine this malicious mail.
+In this case, Microsoft M365 does not flag or quarantine this malicious mail:

 ![Example phishing e-mail](https://github.com/krabelize/zscaler-sentinel-siem/blob/main/phishing-mail.png)